Ar Livre, Arte Livre: Art, Ecology, and the Commons

 Rio de Janeiro, Brazil

 This project is the second edition of the Art, Ecology, and the Commons program, which started in 2021 in Beirut, Lebanon.
-Conceived by TAP (Temporary Art Platform), the project is being carried out within the framework of the Franco-German cooperation #JuntesnaCultura, between the Goethe-Institut and the Consulate of France in Rio de Janeiro, with production by Jurubeba Produções.
+Conceived by TAP (Temporary Art Platform), the project was carried out within the framework of the Franco-German cooperation #JuntesnaCultura, between the Goethe-Institut and the Consulate of France in Rio de Janeiro, with production by Jurubeba Produções.

 #UrbanArts #Environment #Ecology #ArtisticIntervention